andrius-k/color-palette/README.md

 # color-palette
-Android's Palette API implementation for Xamarin.iOS This libraty allows you to extract an array of colors from single image.
+Android's Palette API implementation for Xamarin.iOS.
+This libraty allows you to extract an array of colors from single image.

 # Available colors